Port Health Authority

 Procedure notification infectious diseases

-Do you have a person on board with a (suspected) infectious disease?
-Do you work in the port of Rotterdam and do you suspect or have you observed that a ship has a patient with an infectious disease on board?
-Then you must report this to the Port Health Authority.
+Is there a person on board with a (suspected) infectious disease?
+Then you must report this to the Port Health Authority as quickly as possible.
 The Port Health Authority Rotterdam has to respond quickly to prevent a possible spread of infectious diseases.
-Therefore, it is important that the infectious disease is reported as quickly as possible.

 Ship Sanitation Certificate